The Endocannabinoid System: What Is It?

 As we discussed above, cannabinoids are neurotransmitters made of chemical compounds that are sent back and forth between neurons in our nervous system.
 Neurotransmitters don’t last forever.
 Inside the cell they can last longer, but once they are transmitted outside the cell, they are prone to degradation.
 This is why if you consume cannabis you don’t stay medicated forever and the effects wear off over time.

-Stay tuned for the rest of Cannabis Supply Co.’s educational series on all things cannabis!
+Stay tuned for the rest of Cannabis Supply Co.’s educational series!